 Requirements for APQP are based on the current revision AIAG Advanced Product Quality Planning and Control Plan (APQP) manual.
 However, the requirements are customized to the program, depending upon who the end customer is.
 In other words, customer specific requirements are incorporated.
-To communicate these requirements to the supplier, a kick- off planning meeting should be coordinated between us and Supplier teams.
-The meeting is to include a review of the launch system and any specific customer requirements.
-It is the supplier's responsibility to ensure that they have a full understanding of all requirements and have signed documentation listing all requirements and agreements on unclear information and limitations that may exist.
+We communicate these requirements to the supplier through the Supplier Statement of Work (SSOW) between us and Supplier teams.
+It is the supplier's responsibility to ensure that they have a full understanding of all requirements.